 Our trips begin and end at Stella Maris Lodge in Moshi.
 Clients may arrive at any time on day one.
-There is a pre-trip meeting at 6:00pm and the included dinner is served afterward.
+There is a pre-trip meeting at 6:00 PM.
 Private transfers from Kilimanjaro International Airport (JRO) to Stella Maris Lodge can be arranged.

 Elevation and Mileage

 - Elevation (Feet)

 - Distance (Miles)

 Arrive anytime at Stella Maris Lodge in Moshi, Tanzania.
 With prior arrangement, airport pickup and private transfers to the Stella Maris Lodge are available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
 We will gather in the evening for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.